manjreka/Quizo/README.md

 ## Project Overview
 This is a web-based Quiz Management System designed to help teachers create, manage, and view quizzes efficiently.
 The platform allows teachers to log in, create quizzes, edit quizzes, and delete them with ease.

-### Features and Functionalities:
+### Features and Functionalities
-- **User Authentication:** Static login credentials for teacher authentication.
+- **User Authentication**: Static login credentials for teacher authentication.
-- **Quiz Management:** Teachers can create, edit, and delete quizzes.
+- **Quiz Management**: Teachers can create, edit, and delete quizzes.
-- **Dashboard:** A centralized view of all quizzes created by the logged-in teacher.
+- **Dashboard**: A centralized view of all quizzes created by the logged-in teacher.
-- **Responsive Design:** The application is optimized for both mobile and desktop users.
+- **Responsive Design**: The application is optimized for both mobile and desktop users.

 ## Technologies Used

 ### Frontend:
 - **React** - For building the user interface.
 - **ShadCN UI** - For modern and responsive UI components.